Read This First

 Prompt 2: Using the 7 schools of thought found in ChatGPT’s response, provide a table of these schools of thought, their general positions, and the common counter-arguments.

-The pressure point is These schools of thought: this is where Could Mind be Fundamental stops being merely named and starts guiding judgment.
+The live issue is These schools of thought.
+This is where Could Mind be Fundamental starts to guide judgment instead of merely sounding important.

 Using the 7 schools of thought found in ChatGPT’s response, provide a table of these schools of thought.